 Productivity provides a sense of achievement.
 It may be employment, learning at school, construction, art, volunteering.

-It is important to Occupational Therapists to understand your valued occupations.
+It is important us as to Occupational Therapists to understand each individual’s valued occupations.
 Our mantra is “Helping people to live, not exist” (The Royal College of Occupational Therapists).